 adminEmail : if you feel like, you can change it

 adminPassword : very handy to quickly login on your Local Server

 <force_ssl>0</force_ssl> <removephpini>1</removephpini> <removehtpasswd>1</removehtpasswd> <replacehtaccess>1</replacehtaccess>

 Akeeba UNiTE was already very efficient when it comes to install on a local server the backups of all sites.
-But when I discovered it this summer, I still had to do a little series of manual interventions :
+But when I discovered it, I still had to do a little series of manual interventions :

 - all my sites have SSL enforced… but I have no SSL on my local server

 - some of my sites have php.ini at the root, which would have side-effects on my local server